xyfzkd/teaching_book/part-iii.-machine-learning-basics/python_tutorial.md

 print('Hello World!')
 ```

-    Hello World!

 ```python
 print("The \n makes a new line") print("The \t is a tab") print('I\'m going to the movies')
 ```

-    The
-     makes a new line
-    The 	 is a tab
-    I'm going to the movies